JetBrains/Qodana/topics/cloud-api.md

       }'
 ```

-Here is the description of parameters:
+Here is the description of the request body:

 | Parameter | Type | Required | Description                                                 | Example Value |
 | --- | --- | --- |-------------------------------------------------------------| --- |